jade-hpc-gpu/docs/jade/modules.rst

 A module can be "unloaded" with the unload or rm instructions, *e.g.*::

-  module unload pgi
+  module unload gromacs
-  module load pgi/2017
+  module load gromacs/2020.3

 Lastly, all modules loaded in a session can be "unloaded" with a single command:::